• Skip to primary navigation

 • Once brown, turn the fish cakes over using a spatula and brown on the other side.

 • You only need to fry these long enough for the breadcrumbs to brown and turn crispy, and it should take about 3 minutes per side.
-The fish and potato mixture has already been cooked, so just needs to be in the pan long enough to heat through.
+The fish and potato mixture has already been cooked, so just needs to be in the pan long enough for the fish to heat through and for the coating to become crispy.

 • Remove from the oil and drain on kitchen paper.